The Festival Choir: Nelson Mass

 • Halvor Melien, bass

-• Orchestra with strings from Kristiansand Symphony Orchestra and Talent Sør, along with festival musicians and the festival choir conducted by Tor Morten Halvorsen.
+• Orchestra with string players from Kristiansand Symphony Orchestra and Talent Sør, as well as festival musicians and the Festival Choir under the direction of conductor Tor Morten Halvorsen.

 Artists